doergestim/Revamped_IntroLabs/IntroClassFiles/Tools/IntroClass/ADHD/canarytokens/Canarytokens.md

 cd ~/ADCD/canaryToken
 ```

-In this directory, we have an ```index.html``` file.
+In this directory, we have a HTML file called ```index.html```.
 In this file, we will write the generated JavaScript token.

 Open the HTML file with a text editor and at the very bottom of the file inside the ```<script> </script>``` tags write the generated JavaScript token.